 2. Clearly understand and articulate the current environment’s challenges and opportunities

 Understanding the current needs and priorities of your organization and how they fit into the local and national community is essential.
-What are current political or economic factors that may impact your services or products?
-Are there changes in leadership or volunteers that will influence a new direction in the organization’s mission?
-What new needs are there that your organization could meet in the community?
-Take an inventory and compile an honest list of these challenges and opportunities so that your group has a clear view of the environment in which you’re operating.
+What are current political or economic factors may impact your services or products?
+Are there changes in leadership or volunteers influencing a new direction in the organization’s mission?
+What new needs are there your organization could meet in the community?
+Take an inventory and compile an honest list of these challenges and opportunities so your group has a clear view of the environment in which you’re operating.

 3. Realistically assess strengths and limitations